 The fee is compulsory but stoma associations shall make provision for the fee to be paid by instalment in the case of financial hardship.
 The fee can also be pro-rated where a member joins the association part way through a year.

-Other costs may include postage/packaging and handling if having your order posted and any ancillary items not covered by the Stoma Appliance Scheme.
+Other costs may include postage, packaging and handling if you are unable to collect your order from QSA and require us to arrange for your order to be posted and any ancillary items not covered by the Stoma Appliance Scheme.

 There are provisions under the Stoma Appliance Scheme to receive additional stoma appliances for up to 6 months when the standard monthly allocation does not meet your needs.